huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

 If you need to install Replicant, follow the instructions in [Arcion Replicant Quickstart](/docs/quickstart/).
 {{< /hint >}} -->

-## Secure the connection to the CDC Agent
+## Securely connect to the CDC Agent
 Arcion CDC Agent installer generates a certificate for TLS/SSL communication.
 This certificate encrypts the connections to the CDC Agent.
 By default, Replicant trusts all CDC Agent connections.
 To ensure that Replicant connects to a trusted Agent, you must take the following measures:

 1. Import the TLS certificate for communication into the JRE TrustStore.